Facebook Pixel Code

 If you come into a large sum of money, your first goal should be to pre-pay the debt relief program and accelerate its payoff.
 Paying down your debt will help you better your debt-to-income ratio and it will also help improve your credit score.
 Anytime you pay off debt you become more credit worthy.
 When you successfully pay off what you’ve borrowed you will have more options available for borrowing again.

-The short answer is yes, you can absolutely buy a home after enrolling in a debt relief program however you should probably want to wait until you complete the program.
+The short answer is yes, you can absolutely buy a home after enrolling in a debt relief program, however you'll probably want to wait until you complete the program and are on firmer financial footing.
 This isn't something you want to do instantaneously and you should try your best to effectively set your priorities.
-Because realistically speaking, if you have a large amount of credit card debt, looking for a mortgage is not going to be the best option you have available.
+Because realistically speaking, if you have a large amount of credit card debt, looking for a home to purchase probably shouldn't be your first priority.